Agrawal-Samarth/EcoSense/README.md

 ## 📄 License

-This project is a private repository and is not licensed under any open-source license.
-All rights reserved.
-Access is restricted to authorized users only.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments